 In the interest of disclosure: I should say that, at Kolbeco, we are WordPress fanatics – and our clients love this about us.
 We have been witness to the ways it has been key to building our client’s confidence.

 But maybe, just maybe, WordPress is not for you.
-Below are the best reasons (we could think of) that WordPress is not for you:
+If you’ve been wondering questions like “Why is WordPress so slow?
+Why is it so hard to use?” – below are the best reasons (we could think of) that WordPress is not for you: